-MR. CHAIRMAN: This is the second
+MR. CHAIRMAN: This is the second question.

-SHRI HARSH DEO MALAVIYA: Sir, this is' my first question only.
+SHRI HARSH DEO MALAVIYA: Sir, this is my first question only.

-MR. CHAIRMAN: What is the shortfall, is the first question and how it is proposed to be met, is the second question.
+MR. CHAIRMAN: What is the short-fall, is the first question and how it is proposed to be met, is the second question.

-SHRI M. B. RANA: Sir, the shortfall is met by imports through the S.T.C.
+SHR1 M. B. RANA: Sir, the shortfall is met by imports through the S.T.C.
 In 1972-73 we imported 2,900 tonnes and in 1973-74, 1,275 tonnes were imported.

 SHRI MAQSOOD ALI KHAN: Sir, during the last 12 or 15 years cheap plastic goods have greatly substituted glass articles in the market.
-Now that the petrochemicals have gone dearer in price, the production of consumer plastic {roods is bound to fall.
-In this context I want to know whether this context, I want to know whether Government would lake a fresh look at the targets fixed for the industry in the Fifth Five Year Plan and provide ways and means to boost up production at a much speedier pace of Petroleum and Chemica[^] complaints have been there.
-I myself had raised a complaint for my State and I know it for certain that from Assam also there is a complaint.
-May I know from the hon.
-Minister whether it is a fact that particularly these two chemicals, soda ash and borax, are being prepared by Hindustan Levers and Morarji and some such big industries and there is no restriction on their part to distribute it to small and medium sector industries?
-They distribute it through their own agents and small and medium sector industries do not get it according to their need.
-So may I know whether Government is going to impose any restriction on them or to impose any condition upon them to release a certain percentage to the small and medium sector Industrie's?
-That is with regard to soda ash and borax.
+Now that the petrochemicals have gone dearer in price, the production of consumer plastic goods is bound to fall.
+In this context, I want to know whether Government would take a fresh look at the targets fixed for the glass industry in the Fifth Five Year Plan and provide ways and means to boost up production at a much speedier pace?

-SHRI M. B. RANA: Sir, v,e cannot be expected to make up for the shortfall in the production of the plastic goods.
-But we are certainly making progress in the production of glassware.
+SHRI M. B. RANA: Sir, we cannot be expected to make up for the shortfall in the production of the plastic goods.
+But, and we are certainly making progress in the production of glassware.

-SHRI SARDAR AMJAD ALI: In his initial reply, the hon.
+SHRI SARDAR AMJAD ALL: In his initial reply, the hon.
 Minister said that there is no complaint about the non-availability of this raw material.
-But, Sir, I know it for certain that there have been complaints and inasmuch as these 4 chemicals are within the administrative Ministry
+But, Sir, I know it for certain that there have been complaints and inasmitch as these 4 chemicals are within the administrative Ministry soda ash.